maldins46/comepaolo-blog/README.md

 - `_includes/` — Header, footer, and social link partials
 - `_posts/` — Markdown blog posts
 - `assets/` — CSS, JS, images, and other static assets
+- `legal/` — Markdown privacy policies and conditions from my apps

 ## Deployment

-Website is automatically deployed on each commit in `master`, using a dedicated GitHub Action.
+Website is automatically deployed on each commit in `master`, using a dedicated GitHub Action, on my personal domain [riccardomaldini.it](https://riccardomaldini.it).

 ## License